segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 > warning ""
 > Edits and deletes are not currently supported for Linked Audiences.
 Segment recommends recreating your existing Linked Audience.
 To disable an audience, navigate to the **Settings** tab of an audience and toggle the **Enabled** button off.

-#### Custom Traits
+#### Custom traits

 You can build Linked Audiences based on custom traits.
 These traits can be collected from your apps when a user completes a form or signs up using an [Identify](/docs/connections/spec/identify) call.
 You can view these traits in the Profile explorer, as well.
-Custom Traits are mutable and update to the latest value seen by the user's Identify events.
+Custom traits are mutable and update to the latest value seen by the user's Identify events.

 > info ""
 > When a Linked Audience that previously generated Identify events is deleted, the data for the audience key is still attached to profiles that entered the audience, and becomes visible in Segment as a custom trait.

+#### Entity conditions
+You can build Linked Audiences based on relational data from the data warehouse.
+Creating an entity condition will allow you to traverse the nested entity relationships defined in the Data Graph, as well as filter on entity properties at each level.

 #### Compute statuses